-- Usually, calling Member Services is the first step.
-If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.
+Usually, calling Member Services is the first step.
+If there is anything else you need to do, Member Services will let you know.

+If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing.